-In planning and performing my audit, I considered the Avoyelles Council on Aging, Inc.'s internal control over financial reporting as a basis for designing my auditing procedures for the purpose of expressing my opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Avoyelles Council on Aging, Inc.'s internal control over financial reporting.
-Accordingly, I do not express an opinion on the effectiveness of the Avoyelles Council on Aging, Inc.'s internal control over financial reporting.
+In planning and performing my audit of the financial statements, I considered the Council's internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing my opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Rapides Council on Aging, Inc.'s internal control.
+Accordingly, I do not express an opinion on the effectiveness of the Rapides Council on Aging, Inc.'s internal control.